Skip to content

 For healthcare delivery organizations, the practical implication is that you should now contractually require manufacturers to provide SBOMs, disclose vulnerabilities promptly, and deliver patches on defined timelines.
 Purchasing decisions should include an evaluation of the manufacturer's Security Development Lifecycle (SDL) practices before contracts are signed.

 For operational technology environments, NIST SP 800-82 Rev. 3 provides specific guidance on securing industrial control systems, including medical devices classified as OT assets.
-Its risk management framework maps directly to the controls your biomedical engineering and IT security teams need to implement.
+Its risk management framework maps directly to the controls your biomedical engineering and IT security teams need to implement together.

 HIPAA Security Rule Applicability